 Law teachers must possess knowledge of law and government policies and issues.
 They must be able to organize, plan, analyze, and communicate information.
 Law teachers must also have excellent interpersonal skills to develop and maintain relationships with students, faculty, and administrative staff.

 Career and Economic Outlook

-In 2015, postsecondary law teachers earned a median salary of $105,250, according to O*Net Online.
-Projected job growth for law teachers is expected to maintain a much faster than average rate of 14% or higher from 2014-2024, also per O*Net Online.
+In 2017, postsecondary law teachers earned a median salary of $104,910, according to the BLS.
+Projected job growth for law teachers is expected to be much faster than average, at 12% from 2016-2026, also per the BLS.

 Alternative Career Options